Should I have an unplugged wedding? 5 tips if you decide you do

 A wedding ceremony has the tendency to bring out the inner photographer in many people, so the amateur photographers come out with their own devices.

 Consider this: the iPhone (or worse the iPad’s) screen is brightly illuminated.
 So, this camera you have also projects a highly visible image to the viewers behind you.
-Multiply this and you have a sea of iPhones like we’re at a rock concert.
+Multiply this and you have a sea of iPhones like we’re at a concert venue.
 It does not look good and, in fact, ruins the shot I try to get for the couple.
 It’s a downright problem.

 You don’t need to record everything on your iPhone.
 There are professionals here that I’m sure the couple is happy to share their images with.
 Please be fully present.